-The table on page 145 is a weekly maintenance and cleaning checklist that you can print to use as a record of maintenance tasks.
+Refer to 7.3.5 - PELORIS 3 User Maintenance Chart for a weekly maintenance and cleaning checklist that can be printed to use as a record of maintenance tasks.
 Initial the relevant cells in the table as tasks are carried out.